bespoyasov/refactor-like-a-superhero/manuscript-en/08-abstraction.md

   const form = event.target;

   // Inside `submitLoginForm` we now focus
-  // only on using the serialized data. const data = serializeForm(form);
+  // only on using the prepared data. const data = createLoginData(form);

   if (!form.email.value || !form.password.value) return;